truekendor/wasm-chess/README.md

 * chess.js API design
 * developer experience of chess.js
+* tests

-Also, most of the tests in this repo are directly taken from chess.js test suite
+Most of the tests in this repo are directly taken from chess.js test suite

-Thnaks to all chess.js contributors for creating and maintaining one of the most approachable and reliable libraries in the JS ecosystem
+Thanks to all chess.js contributors for creating and maintaining one of the most approachable and reliable libraries in the JS ecosystem

 Repository: